 What if I told you that in 10 years, the path to successful entrepreneurship will lead through the military?
-You’d probably think I’m crazy given all the negative stuff out there about veterans and mental health.
+You’d probably think I'm crazy.

 Don’t get me wrong — there are some real issues out there that need to be (and are being) addressed.
-But let’s look at another side of that coin.
+But let’s look at the other side of that coin.
 Let’s flip the script for a moment and look at some traits that veterans have:

 - Leadership: At young ages, military service members learn to put others before themselves.

 - Teamwork: This is something taught on Day 1 in boot camp in every branch of service.
 A lot more can be accomplished by working together.
 Veterans, in general, are collaborative.

 - Perseverance: What group of people comes to mind when you think about perseverance?
 Veterans.

 - Ability to perform under pressure: Yep.
 It’s sort of important in the military.

 - Adaptability: There is a bias toward action, knowing you have an 80 percent solution and are confident you’ll be able to adapt and overcome as needed.